ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 Create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.

+The LogDNA agent collects the following logs:
+- STDOUT and STDERR
-The LogDNA agent collects logs with the extension `*.log` and extensionsless files that are stored in the `/var/log` directory of your pod.
+- Logs with the extension `*.log`, and extensionsless files that are stored in the `/var/log` directory of your pod.
 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.

 Choose one of the following commands to install and configure the LogDNA agent version 1: